 Visiting Kenya in December–Safari & Beach Holiday Guide by Native Africa Tours

-Visiting Kenya in December provides an amazing mix of superb wildlife viewing, lush greenery, and warm beaches.
+Visiting Kenya in December provides a fantastic mix of superb wildlife viewing, lush greenery, and warm beaches.
 It marks the beginning of the short dry season when animals gather at water sources, making sightings in the Masai Mara, Amboseli, Tsavo, and Samburu particularly rewarding.

 With Native Africa Tours, you can enjoy expert-led game drives and even combine your safari with a coastal trip to Diani, Watamu, or Malindi.
 The clear skies, fresh scenery, and festive holiday atmosphere make December one of the most memorable times for visiting Kenya.

-Around December, the weather pattern often switches between cloudy and sunny.
+Around December, the weather pattern often shifts between cloudy and sunny conditions.
 This makes it the ideal month of the year to embark on a photographic tour.
 Photography tours are excellent in the daytime, and visitors have multiple places to capture significant moments.

 Tourists on safari watching Giraffes while visiting Masai Mara in Kenya during December with Native Africa Tours